School Uniform

 At St Helen's we take pride in our uniform.
 We believe that by wearing a uniform children develop a sense of pride in, and identify with their school.

 Our school uniform colours are jade green and grey.
-Our uniform provider is Monkhouse.
+Our uniform provider is Linela.
 Please see their website for information or click the direct link below for our school page on their website:

 Uniform Expectations: